Cian-Murray-Doyle/Customer-Segmentation/README.md

 To detect outliers we will use `online_sales.describe()`.
 In our example, we can see there are negative values for “Quantity” and values of 0 for “UnitPrice”, as we know these are not possible values and therefore need to be removed.

-Currently with our data we do not have enough context to begin removing outliers using IQR or Z-Scores, we will remove these later on in the process.
+Currently, with our data we do not have enough context to begin removing outliers using IQR or Z-Scores, we will remove these later on in the process.

 ### Feature Engineering